michaeldegauquier/rasa_chatbot/data/nlu.md

 - i want a stupid car insurance
 - i just want a stupid car insurance

+## intent:fire_insurance
+- I would like to have a fire insurance.
+- A fire insurance
+- fire
+- fire insurance
+- Just a fire insurance
+- I would like to have a fire insurance for my home
+- i want a fire insurance
+- ok i want a fire insurance
+- i want a fire insurance please
+- i want another fire insurance
+- my name is [Michael](person_name) and I want a fire insurance
+- I want a fire insurance
+- My name is [Michael](person_name) and I want a fire insurance
+- I want a fire insurance please
+- I want a fire insurance please!
+- i want a stupid fire insurance
+- i just want a stupid fire insurance
+- i want a fire insurance for my home

 ## intent:ask_after_insurances
 - Which one do you have?
 - Which insurances do you have?
 - Which insurances do you still have?
 - which one do you have?
+- which insurances do you have?

 ## intent:thank
 - Thank you